 Stage Productions include dance performances, theater productions, and music concerts.
-Audio or video productions include documentary, experimental, or short narrative films, CD recordings by musicians, and a music video.
+Audio or video productions include documentary, experimental, or short narrative films, album recordings, and a music video.
 Exhibitions include new work by visual artists and two projects to establish new exhibition spaces.
-Community Projects include a mobile art cart to deliver free artmaking workshops, a Chicago neighborhood family portrait project, a dance workshop for people with disabilities, a pop-up space for art and community dialogues, and more.
-Other includes a debut photography monograph, an illustrated children's book, an experimental publishing project, and two international dance exchanges (Cuba and Japan).
+Community Projects include a mobile art cart to deliver free artmaking workshops, a dance workshop for people with disabilities, a pop-up space for art and community dialogues, and more.
+Other includes a debut photography monograph, an illustrated children's book, an experimental publishing project, and international dance exchanges (Cuba and Japan).